 • Provide a valid reason for a claim denial, including a factual and legal justification for the claim denial.

 If an insurance company denies a health insurance claim without a valid legal or factual justification, the policyholder may have a claim for insurance bad faith.
 Group insurance policies are governed by the federal Employee Retirement Income Securities Act (ERISA).
 Under ERISA laws, appealing a denial of health insurance benefits can be a difficult and time-consuming process.
-Accordingly, it is highly recommended that you consult with an insurance disability lawyer, as soon as, possible for help with the appeals process.
+Accordingly, it is highly recommended that you consult with an attorney as soon as possible for help with the appeals process.

 Insurance Bad Faith and Other Health Insurance Disputes